California State Water Board Grant

 Grant 2

-The second grant (D1705003) uses the WRF Research Priority Program process to award $3.1M for potable and non-potable reuse research.
-The work will be conducted in 3 phases, utilizing the Water Reuse Advisory Committee to develop project concepts each year, to be approved by the California State Water Board.
+The second grant (D1705003) used the WRF Research Priority Program process to award $3.1M for potable and non-potable reuse research.
+The work was conducted in 3 phases, utilizing the Water Reuse Advisory Committee to develop project concepts each year, which were then approved by SWB.

 The following projects were funded under the second part of this grant: